EVEREST EXPEDITION 8,848M

 - Arrival and Departure: Airport – Hotel transfers – Airport (Pick Up and Drop).

-- 4-night Hotel Accommodation in Kathmandu on bed & breakfast Sharing Basis (Twin Bed Room).
+- 4-night Hotel Accommodation in Kathmandu on a bed & breakfast Sharing Basis (Twin Bed Room).

 - Welcome Dinner in tourist standard restaurant in Kathmandu with Office’s Staffs.